An ACT Government Website

 Maintaining your rainwater tank

-Taking regular care of your rainwater tank system will help keep up the water quality.
+Taking regular care of your rainwater tank system will help keep up the water quality and prevent mosquitos from breeding in it.
 Find more ways to keep your rainwater tank clean on the Sydney Water website.

 More information